tihomir-kit/tkit.dev/content/blog/2015/09/27/handling-nets-model-state-with-validationfilter-attribute/index.md

 description: In this article we explore creation of a C# method attribute to process your model objects and throw and return a 422 HTTP status code if the model validation fails.
 DRY.
 featuredImage: /assets/featured/dot-net-hex.jpg
 commentsUrl: https://github.com/pootzko/tkit.dev/issues/33
-tags: [".net", "design patterns", "model", "validation", "webapi"]
+tags: ["dotnet", "design patterns", "model", "validation", "webapi"]
 ---

 This is a simple ValidationFilter class which you can attach to any .net controller action method: